Darguima/Wordle-WinForms/README.md

 #### Scripts
 ##### `wordsScraper.py`

-In order to get a big list of portuguese words I developed a Python script to scrape them from a site.
+In order to get a list of common portuguese words I developed a Python script to scrape them from a site.

 <img src="./assets/wordsScrapper.png" width="250px"/>